Is health insurance worth it? Here’s the math.

 - Pediatric services, including oral and vision care

-1 All charges based on 2020 Horizon claims data.
+1 All data concerning charges are based on claims submitted in 2022 to Horizon.

-2 All pharmacy data based on 2020 Horizon claims, blended retail and mail order.
+2 All pharmacy data based on 2022 Fully Insured Horizon claims, blended retail and mail order.